Saravanavijay1996/AgriData_Explorer/README.md

 This project analyzes and visualizes **Indian Agriculture Data** using **Python** for preprocessing and **Power BI** for interactive dashboards.
 It highlights crop production trends, yields, and state-wise performance to support data-driven decision-making in agriculture.

 ---

-## 📂 Project Structure
-- **Agri.ipynb** → Jupyter Notebook for preprocessing, cleaning, and preparing the dataset.
-- **Agri.pbix** → Power BI dashboard file for interactive data visualization and insights.

----

 ## 🔑 Features